knz/gossiper/README.md

 - `/` (browser index page): a HTML page reporting the current database.

-- `/hello`: the liveness map in a precise textual format — this is used by peers to run the gossip protocol.
+- `/hello`: the liveness map in a precise textual format.
+This is used in the peer-to-peer gossip protocol but can also serve interactive demos using `curl` in the terminal.

   Example output:

   ```
   hello!